VMBlakelock/saute-and-skewers-greekfood/README.md

 [Slack](https://slack.com/intl/en-gb/) and the wonderful community of students past and present for thier motivational pushes.

-My mentor Spencer Barriball for his profound knowledge and assistance in the development of the website.
+My mentor Spencer Barriball and initial guidance on the development of the website.

 [Code Institute](https://codeinstitute.net/) Tutor Support for guidance and assistance when facing difficulties.